 Vocal cord polyps are often the result of an acute injury (such as from shouting at a football game) and typically occur on only one vocal cord.
-Polyps may have several other causes, including gastroesophageal reflux, or chronic inhalation of irritants (such as industrial fumes or cigarette smoke).
+Polyps may have several other causes, including gastroesophageal reflux Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more , hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
+Facial expressions become dull, the voice... read more , or chronic inhalation of irritants (such as industrial fumes or cigarette smoke).
 Polyps due to these causes tend to involve both vocal cords.
 Polyps tend to be larger and bulge out more than nodules.
 Polyps are common among adults.

-Vocal cord nodules occur on both vocal cords and result mainly from chronic abuse of the voice (habitual yelling, singing, or shouting or using an unnaturally low frequency).
+Vocal cord nodules occur on both vocal cords and result mainly from chronic trauma to the vocal cords from habitual yelling, singing, or shouting or using an unnaturally low frequency.
 Nodules can also occur in children.

 Vocal cord granulomas (collections of immune cells caused by inflammation) are often the result of vocal cord injury due to uncontrolled gastroesophageal reflux Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more (GERD) or damage during endotracheal intubation (insertion of a plastic breathing tube through the mouth into the windpipe [trachea]).
 Granulomas are common among adults.

 Vocal cord papillomas (see also Recurrent Respiratory Papillomatosis Recurrent Respiratory Papillomatosis Recurrent respiratory papillomatosis is a rare, noncancerous (benign) tumor of the respiratory system, commonly affecting the voice box (larynx).
-Recurrent respiratory papillomatosis is caused... read more ) are noncancerous warty growths caused by certain human papillomaviruses Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
-Infection with some HPV... read more (HPVs).
+Recurrent respiratory papillomatosis is caused... read more ) are noncancerous warty growths caused by certain human papillomaviruses Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more (HPVs).
 The virus may be acquired during childbirth, and the growths most commonly occur between age 1 and 4 years, although they can develop at any time.
 Hoarseness or a weak cry are early signs, but the growths sometimes block the airway and interfere with breathing.

 Vocal Cord Problems